lemmit/CSharpTraits/README.md

 Disadventages:
 No tools to pick concrete implementation easier, and no Intellisense with information that some methods from Dummy trait should be implemented.
 Changes of concrete trait implementation made project-wise.

+##Something Extra - interface with default implementation
+Define interface -> Implement it using extension methods -> call from class if want to use default implementation using a convention: this.MethodName(params, @default: true);
+More in code (c'mon, it's just one file): [Here](https://github.com/lemmit/CSharpTraits/blob/master/CSharpInterfaceWithDefaultImplementation/Program.cs)